 - 1. Switch off the Network Camera by disconnecting the power adapter. - 2.
-Remove the rear cap of the camera. - 3.
-Press and hold the Reset button with a straightened paperclip while reconnecting the power. - 3.
-Keep the Reset button pressed during about 2 seconds. - 4.
+Press and hold the Reset button while reconnecting the power. - 3.
+Keep the Reset button pressed during about 2 seconds or more than. - 4.
 Release the Reset button. - 5.
-The network camera resets to factory defaults and restarts after completing the factory reset. - 6.
-Close the rear cap of the camera.
+The network camera resets to factory defaults and restarts after completing the factory reset.

-CAUTION: When performing a Factory Reset, you will lose any settings you have saved.
+Caution: When performing a Factory Reset, you will lose any settings you have saved.
+(Default IP 192.168.30.220)